 The former executive chef at the Aberdeen Tavern opened this small take-out spot specializing in high-end comfort food near Hamilton International Airport.
 Its giant fried chicken sandwich may be the best in town.
 Gnocchi and truffle fries satisfy carb cravings.

 The same owner as La Piazza (another local fave) is behind this relaxed resto serving modern Italian cuisine.
 Seasonal ingredients shape the menu, but you’ll find signature dishes like sausage penne seafood linguini, pizzas and chicken parmigiano any time.

-This elegant restaurant on Upper James is a hidden gem tucked into an unassuming plaza on Upper James Street.
-It’s famous for its Italian cuisine, especially its delicious sauces (pesto, tomato, olive oil or cream based) created from family recipes.
+This elegant restaurant on Upper James is a hidden gem tucked into an unassuming plaza.
+It's famous for its delicious sauces (pesto, tomato, olive oil or cream based) created from family recipes.
 Its wine list features many wines not available at the LCBO.